supabase/wrappers/wrappers/src/fdw/clickhouse_fdw/README.md

 # ClickHouse Foreign Data Wrapper

 This is a foreign data wrapper for [Clickhouse](https://clickhouse.com/).
-It is developed using [Supabase Wrappers](https://github.com/supabase/wrappers) and supports both data scan and modify.
+It is developed using [Wrappers](https://github.com/supabase/wrappers) and supports both data scan and modify.

 ## Basic usage